 2 hours One course from the psychological foundations of learning area: EPSY 400, 401, or 402.
 Students in master's certification programs may also take EPSY 485 to meet this requirement.

+2 hours

-2 hours One course from the psychological foundations of personality and development area: EPS 404, 405, or 406.
-Students in master's certification programs may also take EPSY 430 t meet this requirement.
-OR Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the above EPSY foundations requirements.
-OR Four hours of EPSY 408 meets both foundational requirements for EPSY.
-2 hours One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421, 423, 424, and 426.
-2 hours A second course from the philosophical foundations area: EPS 401, 410, 411, 412, 413, and 414.
-Foundation req uirements are subject to change in Spring 2009.
-Off-campus and online programs may have
+One course from the psychological foundations of personality and development area: EPSY 404, 405, or 406.
+Students in master's certification programs may also take EPSY 430 to meet this requirement.

+Students planning to work with adults may take EPSY 407 for 4 hours to meet both of the above EPSY foundations requirements.

+Four hours of EPSY 408 meets both foundational requirements for EPSY.

+2 hours One course from the social foundations requirements: EPS 400, 402, 403, 404, 420, 421,

+423, 424, and 426.

+2 hours A second course from the philosophical foundations area: EPS 401, 410, 411, 412, 413, and

-Foundation requirements are subject to change in Spring 2009.
-Off-campus and online programs may have different foundation requirements.
+Off-campus and online programs may have different foundations requirements.
+See the appropriate Program of Study for more information.

-- 12 hours Twelve hours of 500-level courses in education (599 thesis research credit not included) - 12 hours Twelve hours of additional 400- or 500-level courses selected by the student in consultation with an academic adviser (Note: 595 independent study and 599 thesis research credits can be applied up to a maximum amount of 8 hours each.
+12 hours Twelve hours of 500-level courses in education (599 thesis research credit not included)

+12 hours Twelve hours of additional 400- or 500-level courses selected by the student in consultation with an academic adviser (Note: 595 independent study and 599 thesis research credits can be applied up to a maximum amount of 8 hours each.
 A minimum of 2 hours of thesis credit is required.)